0xblocktrain/BlockTrain/README.md

 The content should be

-- in the form of a notion doc
+- in the form of a notion doc/medium article
 - easy to understand for a beginner
 - having visuals for better understanding
 - containing more links to resources for advanced users